 Keywords (Ill-Dignified): Stagnation, Pointlessness, Stasis, Entropy, Chaos, Hoarding, Obsession, Clinging to the Past

 Historical: The personification of Death is known in modern times as The Grim Reaper.
-This rustic and simple figure of an animated human skeleton carrying the ancient symbol of Saturn and the harvest, the scythe, is shown riding on a horse, as if he was one of the horsemen of the apocalypse, although this is the only such horseman ever to show up in the tarot, a telltale clue of its pagan origins.
+This rustic and simple figure of an animated human skeleton, carrying the ancient symbol of Saturn and the harvest, the scythe, is shown riding on a horse, and some authors indicate him as one of the horsemen of the apocalypse, although, this is the only such horseman ever to show up in the tarot, a telltale clue of its pagan origins.

 Golden Dawn: Called Death, Child of the Great Transformers, the Death card corresponds to the zodiacal Scorpio and places between Sephira #6 (Tiphareth) and Sephira #7 (Netzach) in the Golden Dawn system.